RokuProducts/InvotyxGA4SdkLib-Releases/README.md

 - Provides internal retry logic for transient network failures.

 ## Requirements
 - GA4 property and a Data Stream (web/app).
-You must create a Measurement Protocol API secret in GA UI for the data stream and Token from Invotyx (SDK Owner).
+You must create a [Measurement Protocol API Secret guide](https://support.google.com/analytics/answer/12270356?hl=en) in GA UI for the data stream and Token from Invotyx (SDK Owner).

 ## Usage Guide
 This component encapsulates the entire logic for interacting with the GA4 Measurement Protocol using Roku’s asynchronous networking and task execution model.